soumyabiet/paint-tool/README.md

-# paint_tool
+# Paint Tool
-Paint Tools using Canvas and Paper JS
+Paint Tools using Canvas and Paper JS.
+Use collabotation functionalities using Socket IO.